Updated April 2026

 The Problem Every Self-Employed Borrower Knows

 You make good money.
 Your business is profitable.
 You live well.
 But when you sit down with a bank and hand over your tax returns, they tell you that you don't qualify.
+Fannie Mae's underwriting guidelines for self-employed borrowers require lenders to analyze your tax returns - and that's where the disconnect happens.
 Why?
-Because your CPA did exactly what you asked them to do — they minimized your taxable income.
-Write-offs, depreciation, business expenses, retirement contributions — all of it reduces the number on line 7 of your 1040.
+Because your CPA did exactly what you asked them to do - they minimized your taxable income.
+Write-offs, depreciation, business expenses, retirement contributions - all of it reduces the number on line 7 of your 1040.

 And that lower number?
 That's what the bank uses to calculate how much house you can afford.